hummingbot/hummingbot/documentation/docs/strategies/cross-exchange-market-making.md

 ### Schematic

-The diagram illustrates how cross exchange market making works.
+The diagrams below illustrate how cross exchange market making works.
 The transaction involves two exchanges, a **taker exchange** and a **maker exchange**.
 Hummingbot uses the market levels available on the taker exchange to create bid and ask orders (act as a market maker) on the maker exchange (*Figure 1*).

 <small><center>***Figure 1: Hummingbot acts as market maker on maker exchange***</center></small>